Which is better: a time and materials, cost-plus, or fixed price contract?

 2. Less flexibility: Changes usually require formal change orders, which can add time and cost to the project.

 To be frank, in order to take on the risk of a project’s costs, a contractor has to charge more money.
 He also needs to become a better estimator, and he has to plan for the possibility of the project being more complex.
-So, a simple project, that encounters no problems, will cost more under a Fixed Cost arrangement than it would have under a T&M or Cost-Plus agreement.
+So, a simple project, that encounters no problems, will typically cost more under a fixed price agreement than it would have under a T&M or cost-plus agreement.

 A Fixed Cost contract also offers less flexibility.
 It makes it more difficult to make changes, so projects that are complex and have a high potential to change, like service work that requires troubleshooting, are very difficult to estimate and provide a fixed price.
-Many service companies won’t provide Fixed Cost contracts for these types of projects.
+Many service companies won’t provide fixed price contracts for these types of projects.

 Which contract type is best for your remodel in the New Hampshire seacoast?